What is the tuition at Washington State?

 Why do I have to use my parent's tax information if I don't live with them and they don't support me?

 The instructions on the FAFSA reflect rules set by Congress.
-If you have extenuating circumstances, such as parental abuse or if both parents are deceased, please file an appeal by using this form (.pdf).
+If you have extenuating circumstances, such as parental abuse or if both parents are deceased, please contact the Office of Financial Aid.
 We are NOT able to consider appeals to become independent just because you live on your own and are self-sufficient, you are not claimed by your parents as a tax exemption, your parents refuse to provide information on the FAFSA or your parents do not support you.

 I need a copy of my IRS Federal Tax Return Transcript and I don't have one?

-You may obtain a copy of federal tax return transcripts at www.irs.gov or by calling 1.800.829.1040.You may obtain copies of W-2's from your previous employer(s).
+You may obtain copies of federal tax return transcripts and past W-2's at www.irs.gov or by calling 1.800.829.1040.You may also obtain copies of W-2's from your previous employer(s).

 Do I need to file a tax return?